 I can also assure you that it’s very common for family members to wander off during this time.
-They get called over to talk to someone, they want a drink, need to change their shoes, they get a phone call, want to sit down or go inside, etc..
+They get called over to talk to someone, they want a drink, need to change their shoes, get a phone call, want to sit down or go inside, etc..
 The list goes on and on… and when it happens, you’ll be thankful you have someone who is able to quickly and easily round them back up again.
 Or simply help prevent them from wandering in the first place!

 4. Communicate with your family

 It’s very important that you let everyone know, in advance, that they will be part of the family formals.
 Share the list with them, so they know how many photos they’re expected to be in.
 Let them know the location if you’ve decided in advance.
 Otherwise, make sure your officiant announces it right after the ceremony so everyone knows where to go.
-And let them know what time they need to arrive by.
+And let them know what time they need to arrive.
 This will help avoid a lot of confusion on the wedding day.

 5. Decide on the location for family photos at your wedding